← All calculators

 Item Low Typical High Source

-Post spacing 6 8 10 Fence post spacing guide
+Post spacing 6 8 10 Lowe's fence calculator worksheet

 Installed fence benchmark 28 43 60 Homewyse wood privacy fence installed benchmark